wardog1uk/mikro/Basic Commands.md

  - [TABLE](#table) - display a list of assembled labels
  - [TIM](#tim) - start the machine code monitor

 ## ASSEMBLE

 ### Commands
 * `ASSEMBLE`

 ### Description
 Assembles the source code to memory.
-It runs three passes then provides memory addresses for the start and end of each area of machine code used, or stops and displays an error.
+It runs three passes then provides addresses for the start and end of each area of memory used, or stops and displays an error.

 ## AUTO